NDLANO/article-api/README.md

 API for accessing articles from NDLA

 # Usage
 Creates, updates and returns an `Article`.
-Implements ElasticSearch for search within the article database.
+Implements Elasticsearch for search within the article database.

 To interact with the api, you need valid security credentials; see [Access Tokens usage](https://github.com/NDLANO/auth/blob/master/README.md).
 To write data to the api, you need write role access.